crlang/vue-tony-admin/README.md

-# ComponentName
+# Excel

-Currently it is an extension component ComponentName, use the documentation reference `Extended Components->ComponentName`
+Currently it is an extension component Excel, use the documentation reference `Extended Components->Excel`

 ## Precautions